Atlas-OS/Atlas/docs/diagnostics.md

 The ZIP contains app and playbook logs, preparation and media-worker diagnostics, saved settings/session state, the installing account's user logs, ISO setup and desktop recovery logs, and the read-only install report.
 It excludes executable payloads, scripts, ISO/WIM media and memory dumps.
-Logs and reports can contain account names, SIDs, file paths, installed applications and device identifiers.
-They are not automatically anonymized: review before sharing.
+Exported text is redacted;
+original local logs are unchanged.
+Account profile names, the collecting user's account/computer/domain names, email addresses and account SID prefixes become consistent anonymous labels within the ZIP.
+Account RIDs and well-known Windows SIDs stay available for diagnosing permissions.
+Password fields, API credentials, HTTP authorization/cookies, signed URL credentials, common access-token formats, product keys and private keys are removed.

+Error messages, stack traces, timestamps, build/version numbers, selected options, operation IDs, hardware models, device identifiers, installed applications and the useful remainder of file paths are retained.
+Redaction is deliberately
+targeted: arbitrary personal text or an unrecognised secret format in third-party output cannot be reliably detected.
+The UI describes the ZIP as redacted, rather than promising that every possible input is anonymous.
+UTF-8 and BOM-marked UTF-16 logs are supported; unknown/binary encodings are explicitly omitted.

-`manifest.json` records the running executable's SHA-256, app version, selected package identity when available, Windows build/edition, elevation, and the hash of each included file.
+`manifest.json` records the running executable's SHA-256, app version, selected package identity when available, Windows build/edition, elevation, and the hash of each redacted file, plus the redaction policy version.
 Unavailable, unreadable and size-limited evidence is listed explicitly.
 Missing files are normal before installation.
 The machine collector has a 60-second deadline; a failed collector does not discard other logs.
 Files captured during a running operation are snapshots, not a consistent transaction.